cqse/teamscale-jacoco-agent/agent/README.md

 ### Options for normal mode

+- `class-dir`: the path under which all class files of the profiled application are stored.
+Normally, this is inferred by the agent automatically.
+For some application, profiling performance may improve if you specify it explicitly.
+May be a directory or a Jar/War/Ear/... file.
+Separate multiple paths with a semicolon.
+(For details see path format section above)
 - `interval`: the interval in minutes between dumps of the current coverage to an XML file (Default is 60).
 If set to 0 coverage is only dumped at JVM shutdown.
 - `dump-on-exit`: whether a coverage report should be written on JVM shutdown (Default is true).